A controversial photo of a coronavirus victim’s “mummified” body will be exhibited in the Netherlands next month.

 “We felt it was absolutely crucial that this image must be made,” the artist wrote.
 “To understand and connect to the human impact of this devastating virus.
 The image is published here today as a reminder and a warning of the ever looming danger.”

 His post has since been liked more than 350,000 times and received more than 9000 comments.

-    Indonesian singer Anji Manji reposted the photo suggesting that it was unethical.
+But Indonesian singer Anji Manji reposted the photo suggesting that it was unethical.
 The singer’s followers accused Mr Irwandi of spreading fear and fabricating the photo.
-Following criticism from Indonesian Photojournalists’ Association, Mr Manji has since deleted his post and apologized for the “misunderstandings” caused by his comments.
+Following criticism from Indonesian Photojournalists’ Association, Mr Manji has since deleted his post and apologised for the “misunderstandings” caused by his comments.

 Association member, photojournalist Berto Wedhatama said the photo did not violate any rules in journalism.